 I’m flying out of Milan on one of Emirates new non-stop flights to JFK in New York City, so I’ve got to hop on the train to Milan.
 I use my three hour train journey to get work done for the university I also work for.
 I can get online anywhere there is 3G with my personal Huawei E5331 21Mbps Mobile WiFi Hotspot and I use the time to finish up my monthly social media sentiment summary and catch up on email from the last week.

 By the time I board my Emirates flight, I collapse into my seat.
 Eight hours later I arrive at JFK, make my way through customs (but not without being pulled for questioning about my big fat passport that has had three extra sets of pages added to it and my travel history for the last few months), and finally fall in to a taxi.

-I’m exhausted from being awake for nearly 24 hours now but before I can crawl in to bed at my hotel, I need to snap some photos because I’m reviewing my stay at The Empire Hotel (you can read my review here).
+I’m exhausted from being awake for nearly 24 hours now but before I can crawl in to bed at my hotel, I need to snap some photos because I’m reviewing my stay at The Empire Hotel.

 It’s a good thing I’m super jet lagged and awake by 3am.
 I make a few updates to my presentation for UBTech and practice my presentation in front of the mirror.
 I’m speaking at the top technology in higher education conference on social media strategy later in the week.

 I take a break and head downtown to Pier 40.
 I’m taking an early morning flying trapeze class with the Trapeze School of New York.
 I’m the only new flyer and I intimidate myself by watching the other flyers and convincing myself I’ll look like an idiot to the rest of the class.
 With some excellent and personalized instruction, the coaches have me swinging and hanging by my knees in no time.